XRiisaa/hrext07-my-cruddy-app/README.md

     - [ ] Add preset values of water intake
         - [ ] Bottle of Water, mug of water, etc.
         - [ ] Ability to manually add preset values
+    - [ ] Add visuals of fishbowl that corresponds to water intake